deeedob/thesis/content/40_remote_plugins.md

 into the completion queue, which then manages their lifecycle and scheduling.
 Fortuitously, the gRPC library provides a suitable, albeit lesser-known, feature for this purpose: the `Alarm` class.

 Implementing the event polling mechanism is crucial for this system to function effectively.
-To avoid creating another independent thread for this purpose, and to sidestep the complexities associated with thread switching and synchronization, I chose to utilize the existing completion queues.
-These queues are already active and managed by internal thread pools.
-Importantly, they have the capability to interact with client channels.
-The strategy involves enqueuing custom operations into the completion queue, which then oversees their lifecycle and schedules subsequent invocations.
-Fortuitously, the gRPC library offers a particularly useful, though less commonly known, tool for this purpose: the `Alarm` class.

-Implementing the event polling mechanism is crucial for this system to function effectively.
 To avoid creating another independent thread for this purpose, and